 Waste water from the generator is routed with the generator's exhaust system.
-Waste water from the air conditioning unit is directed overboard through a discharge port in the hull.
+Waste water from the air conditioning units and Seakeeper is directed overboard through a discharge port in the hull.

 Your engines have their own raw water system for cooling.
 Refer to the propulsion unit operator's manual for engine cooling information.